What You Need to Know About the End of Support for Windows 10

 • No technical support: Microsoft will no longer offer assistance or troubleshooting for any issues that arise on Windows 10.
 However, Computer Techs will continue to provide technical support to the best of our ability though software bugs are out of our control.

-This option is only advisable for users who are comfortable with the potential risks and are using Windows offline for things such as playing games, or for using documents and spreadsheets.
+The decision to do nothing and stay on Windows 10 (or older versions of Windows) is only advisable for users who are comfortable with the potential risks of using an insecure operating system, and are using Windows offline for things such as playing games, or for using documents and spreadsheets.
 However, even these protections can only do so much if the operating system itself is no longer secure.

 Conclusion: Time to Plan for the Future